-A Derogation will only be granted where there is a [unanimous] vote of support from IGT UNC Panel members recorded as present.
-Should any vote not be [unanimous] the vote will be deemed to have resulted in non-support for the request, and the Derogation will not be granted.
+A Derogation will only be granted where there is a unanimous vote of support from IGT UNC Panel members recorded as present.
+Should any vote not be unanimous the vote will be deemed to have resulted in non-support for the request, and the Derogation will not be granted.Ofgem determine whether a derogation should be approved or rejected.